Compass Student Services

 1

 Submit your application for admission to Champlain College, but please do NOT wait to get your admission decision to apply for the FAFSA.
-In fact, if it is more convenient for your search process, you can complete your FAFSA and submit it to Champlain even before you submit your application for admission.
-To apply, go to How to Apply.
+To apply, to How to Apply.

 2